 Serbs shared these fears.
 Not unlike in other countries around the world, the people believed that their leaders took advantage of the coronavirus crisis to gain a firmer grip on power.
 But unlike in most countries, the Serbian government imposed what in Serbia is called a “police hour,” otherwise known as a curfew.
 At one point, people older than 65 were forbidden from leaving their homes for 34 days, except for three hours on two Sundays between 4 am and 7 am.

 The rest of the population received a different treatment.
 No one was to leave their home between 6 pm and 5 am on working days for over a month and a half.
 On weekends these hours varied.
 It began with 20 hours and grew longer and stricter with every new weekend until the citizens faced an 84-hour lockdown between Friday evening and Tuesday morning, punishable by arrest, a night in police custody, and a fine of up to 1,270 EUR — at least twice the average salary.

 Then these measures were lifted, too suddenly as many doctors remarked and as the current outbreak implies, and Serbia went from having one of Europe’s most extreme to most relaxed pandemic measures practically overnight.

 Life had quickly returned to its pre-pandemic state and, within weeks, universities, restaurants, bars, and nightclubs were all up and running again.
-Eleven days before the election a football cup final was described by France 24 as the “largest gathering of that kind in Europe since the beginning of the pandemic.”
-And then there was the only election in Europe which, as Academic Dušan Teodorović remarked, has not been canceled this spring.
+Eleven days before the election, a football cup final was opened to spectators and was described by France 24 as the “largest gathering of that kind in Europe since the beginning of the pandemic.”
+And then there was the only election in Europe which, as Academic Dušan Teodorović remarked, has not been canceled in the spring of 2020.